-Prior to joining UMass Law as Associate Dean for Academic Affairs in 2014, Dean Mitnick taught Torts, Administrative Law, Professional Responsibility, and Scholarly Legal Writing at the Thomas Jefferson School of Law, where he also served as Associate Dean for Academic Affairs and was twice recognized as Teacher of the Year by the student body.
+Prior to joining UMass Law as Associate Dean for Academic Affairs in 2014, Professor Mitnick taught Torts, Administrative Law, Professional Responsibility, and Scholarly Legal Writing at the Thomas Jefferson School of Law, where he also served as Associate Dean for Academic Affairs and was twice recognized as Teacher of the Year by the student body.
 He has also taught Legal Research and Writing at the University of Wisconsin Law School and Constitutional Interpretation and Civil Liberties as a graduate student at Princeton University.
-At UMass Law, Dean Mitnick has taught Torts I and II.
-He was voted Teacher of the Year in 2015 and Administrator of the Year in 2017 by the student body.
+At UMass Law, Professor Mitnick was voted Teacher of the Year in 2015 and Administrator of the Year in 2017 by the student body.

 Professor Mitnick has also served as an outside reviewer for the American Political Science Review, as a member of the Law & Society Dissertation Prize Committee, been named a Top Attorney by the San Diego Daily Transcript, and received research fellowships from Princeton University and the Mellon Foundation.
 His doctoral dissertation was published in book form as Rights, Groups, and Self-Invention: Group-Differentiated Rights in Liberal Theory.
 Professor Mitnick is also the author of several peer-reviewed journal and student-edited law review articles, including “Three Models of Group-Differentiated Rights,” which was selected for inclusion in the Columbia, Georgetown, UCLA and USC Law & Humanities Junior Scholars Workshop.
 His article on procedural due process and reputational harm was cited by the New Hampshire and Vermont Supreme Courts.

 Rights, Groups, and Self-Invention: Group-Differentiated Rights in Liberal Theory (Ashgate Publishing Ltd., 2006).